movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 skinny metadata.
 Only `MIXED_BACKREF`, `COMPRESS_ZSTD`, `BIG_METADATA`,
 `EXTENDED_IREF`, `SKINNY_METADATA`, and `NO_HOLES` incompat bits are accepted.
-The free-space-tree (with VALID set) and block-group-tree compat-ro features are writable.
-Free-space bitmap groups currently reject writable mount.
+The free-space-tree (with VALID set) and block-group-tree compat-ro features are writable, including extent and bitmap free-space records.
 Mount requires the newest valid superblock, no pending log, no seeding device or read-only selected tree, and an extent tree without legacy extent items, shared references, snapshots, or simple-quota owner refs.